-Below is a copy of some raw data taken using the recommendations described above.
+Below is a copy of some raw data taken using the teaching tips.
 The numbers are in mV.
 As can be seen, the data display the appropriate symmetries to within roughly 10%.
+The arrows below aren't true vectors, the magnitude isn't representative of the strength recorded.

-Problem #3: Gravitational Force on the Electron
+Lab 1 Problem #3: Gravitational Force on the Electron